Masha Marjanovich

 Q: What inspires you?

 A: I am always amazed at the beauty found in nature, where form and function are intertwined in an aesthetic balance.
-The shape of a slender woman`s arm, a sweeping bird wing, a delicate flower petal, these forms are not only beautiful, but very expressive as well.
+The shape of a woman`s slender arm, a sweeping wing of a bird, a delicate flower petal, these forms are not only beautiful, but very expressive as well.
 They can relate a rich tapestry of emotions and experiences to which everyone can relate.

 Credentials